 Nursing Quality and Research

-The Nursing Quality and Research Department (NQ&R) of UNC Medical Center was created in 2013 to provide an infrastructure that supports new knowledge and quality improvement activities and empowers nurses at all levels to investigate clinical questions, advance nursing science and evaluate evidence to inform their practice.
+The Nursing Quality and Research Department (NQ&R) of UNC Hospitals was created in 2013 to provide an infrastructure that supports new knowledge and quality improvement activities and empowers nurses at all levels to investigate clinical questions, advance nursing science and evaluate evidence to inform their practice.

 The department is led by Dr. Christine Hedges, and is supported by experts in Nursing Research, Nursing Quality/Performance Improvement, ANCC Magnet coordination, and Nursing communication.